 Dr. Wiesława Dominika Wranik (Principal Investigator) is an Associate Professor at the School of Public Administration at Dalhousie University, a health economist and health policy researcher.
 Her research focuses on the use of economic, clinical and other information by health policy makers.
-For example, she was the Principal Investigator for a study exploring how economic evidence is used by members of the Nova Scotia Cancer Systemic Therapy Committee.
-She had been an active member of the Nova Scotia Cancer Systemic Therapy Committee since 2006, serving as the health economist, and she is currently a Lead for the Economic Guidance Panel of the pan Canadian Oncology Drug Review.
-She has worked collaboratively with public sector decision makers, including pCODR, Health Canada, the Public Health Agency of Canada, the Nova Scotia Department of Health and Wellness, Manitoba Health, and Alberta Health.
+For example, she led a study exploring how economic evidence is used by members of the Nova Scotia Cancer Systemic Therapy Committee, on which she had been an active member from 2006 to 2011.
+Since 2018, she is a member of the pCODR Expert Review Committee, and has previously worked as a Lead for the pCODR Economic Guidance Panel.
+She has collaborated in her research with public sector decision makers, including pCODR, Health Canada, the Public Health Agency of Canada, the Nova Scotia Department of Health and Wellness, Manitoba Health, and Alberta Health.

 Dr. Jeffrey Hoch (Co-Principal Investigator) is a Professor at the Department of Health Sciences and Associate Director for the Centre of Health Care Policy and Research and the University of California Davis.
 Dr. Hoch has been intimately involved in the conceptualization, design and implementation of pCODR.
 Dr. Hoch has published on the use of economics and comparative effectiveness research in drug funding decisions, and has also produced numerous applied health economic analyses of cancer therapies to support pCODR.